 Life on board is one of the permanent exhibitions and can be visited all year round.

-You can visit the exhibition in the Western wing of the National Maritime Museum.
+You can visit the exhibition in the west wing of the National Maritime Museum.

 A long voyage filled with adventure, discovering new countries and cultures and the wind blowing through your hair… That sounds great!
 Still, life on board a VOC ship was no picnic.
 Heavy storms, lootings and diseases were regular obstacles.
 You had to work hard on board and everyone had their own rank with accompanying tasks on the ship.